Combination

 The factory combination was almost ideal.
 Turbo size, injectors, fuel pump, intercooler, heads, converter, etc. all seemed to match each other to a tee.
 There was not a great deal to expand on performance-wise without beginning to change things.
 It's amazing how much power was extracted from base components without changing out everything for specialty items.

 Note that mph is a better indication of horsepower than times as mph is less dependent on driving technique.
 Go Here and look at Joe Lubrant's chart for mph and times.
-I think his suggestions for injectors are too small, but, the e.t.s and mph can be very useful when analyzing performance.
+I think his suggestions for injectors are a bit small, but, the e.t.s and mph can be very useful when analyzing performance.

 Yes, I know, the bulletin boards are full of people with every product sold by vendors, including 70 size turbos, that cannot get out of the 12s.
 Some of them even own a scantool.
 On the other hand, there are many that perform as I describe above.
 There must be a reason!
 If the car does not approach the mph associated with the above times then it is time to discover why not rather than buying more stuff to add on.

-Of course, there is more than one way to achieve ones performance goals, and, it would not be much fun if every car was built identically to the next.
+There is more than one way to achieve ones performance goals, and, it would not be much fun if every car was built identically to the next.
 On the other hand, certain criteria must be met if there is to be the required synergy between the various components and value is to be received for the money spent.
 Spending a ton of money on go fast parts and the car does not respond as expected is no fun at at all unless one is simply a Drive-In racer.

 It is important to understand the basic science involved in order to make intelligent decisions if one is to achieve the desired goals.

 When one sets out to improve the performance of his Buick, it is important to establish aspirations for the car.
 Is it going to be a daily driver that is mostly street driven?
 Is is going to be a week end street racer where ultimate drivability is not that important, or will it be a race car where drivability is not a real consideration?
-Now is when you tell me that it will be a low ten second street car, and that is the point where I tell you there is basically no such thing unless you have a very loose definition of a street car, or you have a lot of money for a stage block, etc.

-I am not sure how to approach the subject of synergy so I will try to discuss the various common components that make up the drivetrain and attempt to point out what must be considered when upgrading.
+I am not sure how to approach the subject of synergy so I will try to discuss the various common components that make up the drive train and attempt to point out what must be considered when upgrading.

 What does the block have to do with it?
 Everything, if you want to crank the horsepower up and keep it in one piece.
 Typically a stock block is safe to the vicinity of 525 hp assuming that one has assembled the engine according to good practice (that's another topic altogether) and avoids detonation.
 Beyond that, the wise typically install engine girdles and steel main caps.
 Yes, there are a few guys that may be pushing 650 hp or so and don't run girdles....Personally, I think those guys probably get dressed in a phone booth.
-I suspect they don't make a lot of passes every week like some of us do, either.
+I suspect they don't make a lot of passes every week like some do, either.

 It is absolutely critical that one uses good parts, good assembly practices, and avoids detonation if one wants to extract maximum life.
 The faster one wants to go, the more one is going to have to spend to do it reliably.
 As my friend, Steve Yaklin, says, "Cubic money beats cubic inches".